Jan-Vincent Velazco: Sessions and other work

 In 2016, Velazco started touring with Esprit D'Air (fronted by Kai from the Sisters of Mercy), and has been their touring drummer since.
 In 2021, Velazco recorded drums for their single, 'Glaciers', which ended up in their charting album Oceans.

+In 2025, he recorded the drums on the album Aeons.

+It debuted at number 1 on the UK Rock & Metal Albums Chart, number 3 on the UK Independent Album Breakers Chart, number 6 on the UK Album Downloads Chart, and number 12 on the UK Independent Albums Chart.

 In 2018, Velazco went on tour with Industrial rock musician Raymond Watts (Pig) in the U.S. supporting Killing Joke as part of their fortieth anniversary world tour.
 They performed the newly released album "Risen" plus some classics like "Juke Joint Jezebel" which was KMFDM’s biggest hit and was featured on films Bad Boys, and Mortal Kombat (1995) soundtrack.

 This was followed by a UK tour in 2020 supporting the Los Angeles-based band 3Teeth.

 In April 2019, Velazco was invited by Chris Dale to perform a special show in Sarajevo, Bosnia, commemorating 25 years since Bruce Dickinson’s band, Skunkworks (featuring Dale on bass), had played there during the war (as documented in the award-winning movie "Scream for me Sarajevo").
 The show was a sell-out success, filmed for national television and with Dickinson himself in attendance.

-In 2020, Velazco collaborated with Gabriel Agudo and Steve Rothery of Marillion to record the full length album New Life.
+In 2020, Velazco collaborated with Steve Rothery of Marillion and Gabriel Agudo to record the full length album New Life.

-In 2021, it was announced that Velazco recorded the drums for world renowned guitar virtuoso and former Ozzy Osbourne guitarist and Firewind founder, Gus G. The single, “Exosphere”, was released via AFM Records and also features Dennis Ward on bass.
+In 2021, it was announced that Velazco recorded the drums for world renowned guitar virtuoso and former Ozzy Osbourne guitarist and Firewind founder, Gus G. The album, “Quantum Leap”, was released via AFM Records and also features Dennis Ward on bass.
+It received commercial success reaching number 7 on Greece’s Official Album Charts, number 4 on the U.S. iTunes Charts, number 26 on the U.S. Hard Music Charts and landed number 2 in Guitar World’s “Best Guitar Albums of 2021”.

 Endorsements

-Velazco uses and officially endorses Tama Drums, Sabian, D’Addario (Evans Drumheads and Promark), Audix, Protection Racket and Drumtacs.
+Velazco uses and officially endorses Pearl Drums, Sabian, D’Addario (Evans Drumheads and Promark), Audix Microphones, Czarcie Kopyto Pedals, Protection Racket, Porter & Davies and Drumtacs.